Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 Are They Hard or Soft?

 In the earliest instars, bed bug nymphs have slightly softer shells, but they’re still pretty hard overall.
 Remember, the exoskeleton of a bug is exactly what it sounds like – a skeleton on the outside of their body instead of inside.
-As the bed bug goes through successive instars towards adulthood, the shells will become increasingly hard.
+As it goes through successive instars towards adulthood, the bed bug shells will become increasingly hard.

 Even though the shed casings are hollow and somewhat transparent, you’ll find they still take a little effort to crush.
 This resilience not only protects the bed bug during its life, but will also result in fully intact shells once shed.